Frequently Asked Questions¶

 - For Developers

-Sponge is a new versatile Minecraft API.
+Sponge is a new versatile Minecraft: Java Edition API.
 It was made to enrich your Minecraft experience by allowing plugins to add functionality to Minecraft.
 Read more about Sponge here: Introduction and about the history of Sponge here: The History of Sponge

 Sponge (and Minecraft) needs the Java Runtime Environment to run properly.
 You will obviously need a computer to run the server on too, besides that nothing is required.
 Learn more about choosing the correct Java version here: Installing Java